The Horticulture Technology students enrolled in

 Seriously, the students worked very hard installing raised vegetable beds.
 Everyone jumped in grabbed a shovel or rake and went at it.

 Several students install a divider down the center of the beds.
-As part of the course the students will compare conventional production to organic methods.
+As part of the course the students will compare

 Some cucurbit transplants being installed.